 Back to school time means change and change often means anxiety.
-Neha Sharma, DO, a child psychiatrist at Tufts Children's Hospital explains how parents can find the root of what is causing the worry and how they can set expectations and routines that will help alleviate the stress that come naturally at the start of a new school year.
+Neha Sharma, DO, a child psychiatrist at Tufts Medical Center explains how parents can find the root of what is causing the worry and how they can set expectations and routines that will help alleviate the stress that come naturally at the start of a new school year.

 How parents can help

 If a child is saying he or she doesn’t want to go back to school, a parent should have a thoughtful conversation with him or her to figure out why.
 Dr. Sharma suggests parents “ask the child ‘what is hard about school?’ to try to come up with solutions.”
 Once you find the problem, come up with a plan to combat the issue together, she adds.

 Tips about common worries:

 Solution: Dr. Sharma suggests involving the entire family in a new sleep schedule so that the child doesn’t feel like he or she has to do it alone.
 Begin this new routine two weeks before school starts, or as early as possible.